walmartlabs/concord-website/docs/api/secret.md

 # {{ page.title }}

 A secret is either a username/password or name/ssh-key pair for use in securing access to repositories and other systems.
+Secrets can be created and managed in the Concord Console user interface as well as the Concord REST API.

 The REST API provides support for the following operations related to secrets: